Photo of Chuck Aoki, member of Team USA's Paralympic rugby team, showing off his bonze and silver Paralympic medals.

 Stay focused on your goals

 Paralympians work toward specific goals.
-Chuck Aoki, a member of the Wheelchair Rugby team and a Courage Kenny alum, is preparing for the 2021 Tokyo Paralympics and working hard to earn a gold medal.
+Chuck Aoki, a member of the Wheelchair Rugby team and a Courage Kenny alum, is preparing for the Paris Paralympics and working hard to earn a gold medal.
 Chuck stays motivated by remembering the hard work he’s put in throughout his career.
-"I had bronze in London, silver in Rio, so now I’m trending in the direction of gold in Tokyo,” said Aoki.
+"I had bronze in London, silver in Rio and Tokyo, so now I’m trending in the direction of gold in Paris,” said Aoki.
 As you begin your journey, remember what your goals are.
 Make your goals specific, measurable, realistic, relevant and time-bound.
 Each day you train is a day closer to reaching your goals.

 Enjoy the process